-2.8 BARRING OF FIXED CHARGES
+2.5 BARRING OF FIXED CHARGES

 No monthly or annual fixed charges for bearer, channel or access cost shall be imposed on any access partner in addition to usage-based charges.
-Charging model shall be usagebased or subscription type, but not a combination of the two.
+Charging model shall be usage-based or subscription type, but not a combination of the two.

-2.9 If the aggregator collects VAS product charges from the user directly via VAS recharge card/voucher or other mobile payment methods, it must settle the network operator for additional services or other access partners within agreed time frame failing which the partner owed will be entitled to interest charges.
+2.6 If the aggregator collects VAS product charges from the user directly via any other method other than Subscriber's airtime credit, it must settle the network operator or other access partners for additional services within the agreed time frame failing which the partner owed will be entitled to interest charges.

-2.10 UNDELIVERED VAS
+2.7 UNDELIVERED VAS

-- (a) Where the subscriber's request for VAS is successfully delivered to the Content provider and it fails to deliver the VAS product to the subscriber, the content provider must pay for the transport cost.
-It will pay the operator the transport cost for the message already delivered while the operator refunds the transport cost already paid by the subscriber. - (b) Where the VAS payload is successfully handed over to the network provider, and it is unable to deliver it to the subscriber, the operator must not charge the subscriber any transport cost. - (c) The content and application provider must not charge the subscriber for VAS until there is a confirmation that the VAS payload has been successfully delivered to the subscriber.
+- (a) Where the VAS payload is successfully handed over to the network provider, and it is unable to deliver it to the subscriber, the operator must not charge the subscriber any transport cost. - (b) The content and application provider must not charge the subscriber for VAS until there is a confirmation that the VAS payload has been successfully delivered to the subscriber.